 A short guide for clubs and societies on how to host an Annual General Meeting (AGM).

-Everyone will host Annual General Meetings (AGMs) slightly differently to suit your own society’s needs.
-Over the next few months societies should start to consider voting and handing over your office bearers.
-The easiest time to do this would be now as this gives time for society executive members to tie up loose ends and begin the handover process including the administration of the society bank accounts.
+Every club/society will host their Annual General Meetings (AGM) slightly differently to suit their own needs.
+Over the final few months of the academic year societies should start to consider the process for electing their new Office Bearers and beginning compiling any handovers for their new incoming Office Bearers.
+The easiest time to do this would be at the end of semester two in March as this gives time for society Office Bearers to tie up loose ends and begin the handover process to the incoming Office Bearers (including handing over the administration of the society bank accounts).

 What is an AGM?

 An AGM is the opportunity to:

 - Inform members what has been achieved over the past academic year